Abul Fazl: Shaikh Mubarak Nagori

 Yusuf advised Mubarak to go to Agra and set up a madrasah there.
-Mubarak reached Agra in April 1543 and on the suggestion of Shaikh Alawal Balawal set up his residence at Charbagh, which was built by Babur on the left bank of Yamuna.
+Mubarak reached Agra in April 1543 and on the suggestion of Shaikh Alawal Balawal set up his residence at Charbagh, which was built by Babur on the left bank of the Yamuna.
 Mir Rafi'ud-din Safavi of Inju (Shiraz) lived close by and Mubarak married a near relative of his.
-Mubarak established his madrash in Agra where his special field of instruction was philosophy and he attracted a number of scholars to his lectures such as Mulla Abdul Qadir Badauni.
-He also spent some time in Badaun, holy land of Sufism.The orthodox group of ulama criticised Mubarak and accused him of changing his views.
+Mubarak established his madrash in Agra, where his special field of instruction was philosophy, and he attracted a number of scholars to his lectures, such as Mulla Abdul Qadir Badauni.
+He also spent some time in Badaun, the holy land of Sufism.

+The Orthodox group of Ulama criticised Mubarak and accused him of changing his views.
 Khwaja Ubaidullah, who was brought up in the house of Shaikh Mubarak's daughter, was of the opinion that Mubarak's views changed with the change in the political climate and he adopted the religious attitudes of rulers and nobles of those days out of expediency.
 For example, he was a Sunni during the reign of Sultan Ibrahim Lodi, became a Naqshbandi during the Sur period, was a Mahdavia during the reign of Humayun and a protagonist of liberal thought under Akbar.

 Biography

-Shaikh Mubarak's first son, the poet Abu'l Faizi and his second son Abu'l Fazl were born in Agra.
+Shaikh Mubarak's first son, the poet Abu'l Faiz and his second son Abu'l Fazl were born in Agra.
 Abul Fazl's education began with Arabic and by the age of five he could read and write.
-His father started teaching him about all the branches of Islamic sciences (manqulat) but Fazl could not adhere to conventional learning and he sank in a state of mental depression.
+His father started teaching him about all the branches of Islamic sciences (manqulat) but Abul Fazl could not adhere to conventional learning and he sank in a state of mental depression.
 A friend rescued him from this state and he resumed his studies.
 Some incidents from his early life reflect on his brilliance.
 A dictionary of Ishafani, which had been eaten by white ants came under his observation.
 He removed the parts that had been eaten and joined blank paper to the rest.
 He discovered the beginning and end of each fragment and eventually penned a draft text.
-Subsequently, the entire work was discovered and on comparison to Fazl's draft the original differed in only two or three places.
+Subsequently, the entire work was discovered and on comparison to Abul Fazl's draft the original differed in only two or three places.

 He came to Akbar's court in 1575 and was influential in Akbar's religious views becoming more liberal into the 1580s and 1590s.
 In 1599, Abu’l Fazl was given his first office in the Deccan, where he was recognized for his ability as a military commander, leading the Mughal imperial army in its wars against the Deccan Sultanates.

 Akbar also records witnessing the passage of the Great Comet of 1577.